Dave Snowden, Cynefin, and the Table Napkin Test

 You cannot manage a complex system as if it were a complicated machine.
 That sentence sounds like a truism until you watch an enterprise spend eighteen months and several million pounds building a three-year AI transformation roadmap, complete with milestones, tollgates, and a governance framework so heavy it could anchor a ship.
 Six months in, the roadmap is fiction.
 The tollgates are rituals.
 And the people doing the work have quietly figured out their own way of using AI, none of which appears in the plan.

 Dave Snowden, the creator of the Cynefin (kun-ev-in) framework, has spent decades explaining why this keeps happening.
 His central argument is not that planning is bad.
 It is that leaders consistently misclassify the nature of the challenge they face, and then apply the wrong response logic.
 They treat adaptive, emergent, deeply human problems as if they were engineering problems with discoverable solutions.
 And the confidence with which they do this is, itself, part of the problem.
+What follows is a brief overview of the ideas most directly applicable to transformation leadership.
+Snowden’s body of work extends well beyond what one article can cover; readers wanting the full picture should start with the Cynefin Company’s resources.

 1. The Domains: Why the Wrong Response Logic Guarantees Failure

 The most consequential mistake in transformation leadership is not choosing the wrong strategy.
 It is misclassifying the kind of problem you are dealing with, and then applying a response pattern that cannot work.
 Cynefin distinguishes between domains based on the relationship between cause and effect.
-Two matter most here.

 In the Complex domain, cause and effect are only coherent in hindsight.
 No amount of analysis can predict the outcome of an intervention, because the system changes as you interact with it.
-Cultural transformation, market disruption, organisational learning, and innovation all live here.
+Cultural transformation, organisational learning, and innovation all live here.
 The response logic is fundamentally different: Probe-Sense-Respond.

 In a complex domain, the Analyse-Plan-Execute cycle that most transformations rely on is structurally incapable of succeeding.
 Not because analysis is bad, but because the system cannot be understood in advance of interacting with it.

-Snowden advocates instead for Probe-Sense-Respond: launch multiple, small, safe-to-fail experiments designed to generate information, not achieve predetermined outcomes.
+Snowden advocates for Probe-Sense-Respond: launch multiple, small, safe-to-fail experiments designed to generate information, not achieve predetermined outcomes.
 Observe how the system responds.
 Then amplify what works and dampen what does not.

 3. Constraints, Not Goals